awesomemotive/edd-product-updates/README.md

 **Complete Unsubscribe System**.
 The added {unsubscribe} email tag outputs a link customers can click on to be removed from future product updates.
 If clicked on accident, it's easy to re-subscribe via single button click.
 Additionally, admins have the ability to unsubscribe/resubscribe customers on their payment history page.

 **Customer History Logs**.
-Major actions are logged to each customer's payment history page.
-This includes log notes when they are sent an update email and when they unsubscribe/resubscribe from updates.
+Major actions are logged to each customer's payment history page including when they are sent an update email and when they unsubscribe/resubscribe from updates.

 **Complete Email Management UI**.
 Edit multiple email drafts or view sent, cancelled, and queued emails all from the Wordpress Dashboard.
 Perfect for planning email updates in advance or remembering when previous updates were sent.